All Episodes

 They never want to get anything wrapped up.

-And the whole idea, I don't care if it's fast and furious, I don't care if it's Benghazi, I don't care if it's the email scandal, I don't care if it's even getting rid of the IRS commissioner and going after conservative groups.
+I don't care if it's even getting rid of the IRS commissioner and going after conservative groups.

-The idea is delay, delay, obfuscate, delay, delay, and then when it comes up, oh, that's old news.
+And then when it comes up, oh, that's old news.

 And it seems to work.

-The inspector general made a request to have her come in and talk, and she refused to do it.
+The Inspector General made a request to have her come in and talk, and she refused to do it.

-But to say out to the public, I want to get this behind, I want to answer all the questions.
+He doesn't have a subpoena authority, but to say out to the public, I want to get this behind.

 What is taking so long with James Comey to get to an answer as to whether or not she's committed crimes?

-I mean, w i I know he says there's no timeline, but the longer it goes on, I mean, we're in the middle of a presidential election, and she seems to be who the Democrats are nominating to be their candidate.
+I mean, I know he says there's no timeline, but the longer it goes on, I mean, we're in the middle of a presidential election, and she seems to be who the Democrats are nominating to be their candidate.

-About two months ago, James Comey, the head of the FBI, came in and met with the judiciary committee, which I said and Jim Jordan does as well, and he looked us in the eye and said, I work on this every day.
+About two months ago, James Comey, the head of the FBI, came in and met with the Judiciary Committee, which I sit, and Jim Jordan does as well.

 Nothing happens without me.